Statistical Properties of Rectified Flow: Proofs of results in Section

 \end{itemize}

 \end{lemma}

-\begin{proof} To show (a) and (b), we use that for $l=1,2$ and any radius $R>0$ By standard results in density estimation \cite{hansen2008uniform,einmahl2000empirical}, the difference term above is bounded in probability, provided that the radius is bounded in probability.
-To establish (c) we use Proposition \ref{prop:unifphi}: by \eqref{assump:boundprob}
+\begin{proof} To show (a) and (b), we use that for $l=1,2$ and any radius $L>0$ By Lemma \ref{lemma:kernelderbound}, the difference term above is bounded in probability, provided that the radius is bounded. \end{proof}